 Why Was SSL Replaced By TLS?

-SSL was replaced by TLS 1.0 in 1999 due to known security vulnerabilities in SSL 3.0.
+SSL was replaced by TLS 1.0 in 1999 due to known security flaws in SSL 3.0.

-However, the new transport layer security protocol allowed users to downgrade to SSL 3.0 when needed.
+However, the new TLS protocol allowed users to downgrade to SSL 3.0 when needed.
 Hackers targeted this feature with cipher block chaining (CBC) to undermine the advanced security of TLS 1.0.

 To combat the downgrade attack, TLS 1.1 was released in 2006.